adityananu/TweetX/README.md

-# Project Name : TweetX
+# Project Name : TweetX🤳

 TweetX A simple social media application allowing users to sign up, post short messages, follow other users, and view a personalized feed.